How our Startup produced 10 blogs in just 3 hours and why you should do too?

 We all agree that reading may take you away from work sometimes but it brings you closer to your goals.
 It helps shape how you think about running a business.
-What most of us don’t realise is that like reading, blogging too is super beneficial.
+What most of us don’t realize is that like reading, blogging too is super beneficial.
 It encourages you to become a good thinker.

 Blogging can help in getting your first wave of customers

 Some entrepreneurs consider blogging a waste of time.
-But it can very well get you your first wave of customers & bonus is when a news site picks your blog because they found it interesting.
+But it can very well get you your first wave of customers & the bonus is when a news site picks your blog because they found it interesting.